GeetikaSh/Data-Science-Interview-Practice/Gredient Descent.md

 - **Batch Gradient Descent:** Uses the entire dataset to compute gradients at every step.
 - **Stochastic Gradient Descent (SGD):** Updates parameters for each training sample individually.
 - **Mini-batch Gradient Descent:** Uses a small random subset of the data to compute updates, balancing between batch and stochastic gradient descents.

+## What is the role of the learning rate in Gradient Descent?
+The learning rate tells us how bis a step we takes towards the minimum.
+If it’s too small, convergence is slow; if it’s too large, the algorithm might overshoot the minimum or even diverge.

 ---

 # Reference